RebeccaStevens/type-to-string/DONATIONS.md

 ## Enterprise Users

-`template-typescript-node-package` is available as part of the [Tidelift Subscription](https://tidelift.com/subscription/pkg/npm-template-typescript-node-package).
+`type-to-string` is available as part of the [Tidelift Subscription](https://tidelift.com/subscription/pkg/npm-type-to-string).

 ## Real money